 If you’ve been struggling to prioritize your day, making your bed first thing in the morning frees up your brain to make judgment calls and plans!

 Your Bedroom Will Feel Cleaner

 The bed is the largest piece of furniture in most bedrooms, and therefore the room’s focal point.
 When your bed is a mess, the whole bedroom is going to look messy, even when it’s not.

 But the opposite is also true: a neatly-made bed makes your bedroom look cleaner — even when it’s not.

 As making your bed becomes part of your morning routine, it provides a gentle wakeup for your brain.
 So, rather than shuffling to the coffee-maker in a fog, you’ll already be mentally alert before leaving your bedroom.

 Once you realize that making your bed takes only a couple of minutes each morning, you’ll realize that many other chores you’ve been putting off also take just as little time.

 It may not seem like a big change — because it’s not — but making your bed every day starts your mornings with a commitment to do the whole “adulting” thing.
-The next thing you know, you’re following a daily cleaning routine and your whole house is looking better… all because you started making your bed.
+The next thing you know, you’re following a daily cleaning routine, and your whole house is looking better — all because you started making your bed.

 The 30-Day Challenge

 If you’re constantly feeling overwhelmed by your home or have been struggling to find motivation to clean it, I encourage you to commit to making your bed every morning for 30 days straight.
 You’re going to be surprised at what a difference it makes.
-Try it and discover how making your bed can change your life!
+Try it, and discover how making your bed can change your life!